WORKERS' COMPENSATION

 How to File a Workers’ Compensation Claim

-In Philadelphia, workplace injury benefits are governed by the Pennsylvania Workers’ Compensation Act.
-Under the Act, most workers are automatically covered; however, you may lose your benefits if you fail to follow the proper steps when you file a claim.
+In Philadelphia, PA and throughout Pennsylvania, when an injury occurs at the workplace, benefits are governed by the Pennsylvania Workers’ Compensation Act.
+Under the Act, most workers are automatically covered; however, you may lose your benefits if you fail to follow the claims process when filing.

 First and foremost, if you are in an accident at work, seek medical attention, even if you think your injury is minor.
 Sometimes the extent of an injury is not apparent until later.
 Cuts may become infected and other injuries may lead to bigger health problems down the road.
-A medical professional must document the initial injury to ensure you receive the benefits to which you are entitled.
+A medical professional must document the initial injury to ensure you receive the pay, health & medical benefits to which you are entitled.

 The following steps explain how to file a workers’ compensation claim: